sornas/site-v2/website/pages/aoc_en.md

 someone on the board and we'll take a look at it.
 (You can also contact us if you don't want to be on the competition list.)

-Prizes are dealt out according to the following after the competition has ended:
+Prizes are dealt out according to the following when the competition ends 2020-12-25 23.59.

 <ol start="0">
 <li>1500 SEK</li>